sudharshini-ops/PRODIGY_SD_03/README.md

         for contact in found_contacts:
             print(f"Name: {contact['name']}, Phone: {contact['phone']}, Email: {contact['email']}")

-# Function to delete a contact by name
 def delete_contact(name):
     global contacts
     new_contacts = [contact for contact in contacts if name.lower() not in contact['name'].lower()]